Kev’s Review of the La Marzocco Linea Mini

 Get naked…

-The second advantage is a little of a double-edged sword for me, if I’m honest, nevertheless I do think it’s an advantage overall, and that is the visual indication of anything that might be going wrong with the shot.
-With bottomless portafilters you can see the extremely smallest of channels, as “spurters” along with other vidual clues such as when the initial drips start, what pattern is formed, multiple espresso coffee streams and so on.
+The second advantage is a little of a double-edged sword for me, if I’m honest, but I do think it’s an advantage overall, and that is the visual indication of anything that might be going wrong with the shot.
+With bottomless portafilters you can see the very smallest of channels, as “spurters” along with other vidual clues such as when the initial drips start, what pattern is formed, multiple espresso coffee streams and so on.

-One of the main advantages is of course that it looks cool.
+Among the main advantages is of course that it looks cool.
 When you get a shot right, it’s so mesmerizing to watch.
 If you do go for a naked portafilter, then you can combine it with my next point about changing the

 Shot Timer